PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

 - **Icon**
 - **Module title**
 - **Versions from the current {arrow to the right symbol} to the newest numeric expression** - it helps visually to orientate, which is the current outdated module version and what will be the next module version after the upgrade finishes.
 - **Changelog** - displays the log of the newest version module release.
-Sometimes, if module has no changelog in the newest version, there will be _No changelog provided_ placeholder texted.
+Sometimes, if a module has no changelog in the newest version, there will be _No changelog provided_ placeholder texted.
 - **CTA Upgrade button** - If the module is outdated, the CTA button can be shown as _Upgrade_.
 Clicking Upgrade will update the module to the latest version according to the latest module release.
 There is a **dropdown arrow** near the button - clicking on the arrow, shows additional functions for the certain module:

   - **Uninstall** - uninstalls selected module.